-- 1. BUSINESS OFFICER the financial official of the grantee organization who has primary responsibility for the accountability for and reporting on NSF grant funds. - 2.
-CASH ON HAND the balance remaining of the funds an organization has received from NSF. - 3.
-DISBURSEMENTS/OUTLAYS/EXPENDITURES charges made to the project during a given period for: - a.
-Goods and other tangible property received; - b.
-Services performed by employees, subawardees, contractors and other payees. - 4.
-FASTLANE FINANCIAL FUNCTIONS functions of NSF's FastLane System used by grantees to transmit financial information to NSF.
-There are three primary Financial Functions used by grantees. - Federal Cash Transactions Report Function electronic version of the "Federal Cash Transactions Report" (SF 272).
+1. BUSINESS OFFICER - the financial official of the grantee organization who has primary responsibility for the accountability for and reporting on NSF grant funds.

+2. CASH ON HAND - the balance remaining of the funds an organization has received from NSF.

+3. DISBURSEMENTS/OUTLAYS/EXPENDITURES - charges made to the project during a given period for:

+a.
+Goods and other tangible property received;

+b.
+Services performed by employees, subawardees, contractors and other payees.

+4. FASTLANE FINANCIAL FUNCTIONS - functions of NSF's FastLane System used by grantees to transmit financial information to NSF.
+There are three primary Financial Functions used by grantees.

+- Federal Financial Report Function electronic version of the standard "Federal Financial Report".
 Used by grantees to report the financial activity of NSF awards on a quarterly basis.
-(See AAG Chapter III.E.1) - Cash Request Function electronic version of the "Request for Advance or Reimbursement Form" (SF-270).
-Used by grantees to request funds.
-(See AAG Chapter III.C.1) - Grantee EFT Update Function electronic version of the "ACH Miscellaneous Enrollment Form" (SF3881).
-Used by grantees to provide NSF with their banking information.
-(See AAG Chapter III.C.6) - 5.
-GRANTEE the organization or other entity that receives a grant and assumes legal and financial responsibility and accountability both for the awarded funds and for the performance of the grant-supported activity.
-NSF grants are normally made to organizations rather than to individual PI/PD(s). - 6.
-NSF OBLIGATIONS funds authorized by an NSF Grants Officer for a specific NSF award creating a balance payable to a grantee.
+(See AAG Chapter III.E.1) - Cash Request Function used by grantees to request funds.
+(See AAG Chapter III.C.1) - Grantee EFT Update Function. used by grantees to provide NSF with their banking information.
+(See AAG Chapter III.C.6)

+5. GRANTEE - the organization or other entity that receives a grant and assumes legal and financial responsibility and accountability both for the awarded funds and for the performance of the grant-supported activity.
+NSF grants are normally made to organizations rather than to individual PI/PD(s).

+6. NSF OBLIGATIONS - funds authorized by an NSF Grants Officer for a specific NSF award creating a balance payable to a grantee.

-- 7. GRANTEE OBLIGATIONS the amounts of orders placed, subawards issued, contracts awarded, services received and similar transactions during a given period that will require a future payment by the grantee. - 8.
-PAYMENTS funds transferred from NSF to the grantee by direct deposit (Automated Clearing House (ACH) Vendor Express) and on some rare occasions by check. - 9.
-UNLIQUIDATED OBLIGATIONS expenses incurred but not paid.
-Such obligations are included in reports prepared by grantees whose financial records are maintained on an accrual basis. - 10.
-UNOBLIGATED BALANCE the portion of the funds authorized by the grant that have not been obligated by the grantee.
+7. GRANTEE OBLIGATIONS - the amounts of orders placed, subawards issued, contracts awarded, services received and similar transactions during a given period that will require a future payment by the grantee.

+8. PAYMENTS - funds transferred from NSF to the grantee by direct deposit (Automated Clearing House (ACH) Vendor Express) and on some rare occasions by check.

+9. UNLIQUIDATED OBLIGATIONS - expenses incurred but not paid.
+Such obligations are included in reports prepared by grantees whose financial records are maintained on an accrual basis.

+10. UNOBLIGATED BALANCE - the portion of the funds authorized by the grant that have not been obligated by the grantee.
 It is determined by deducting outlays and unliquidated obligations from the funds authorized.

-C. PAYMENT REQUIREMENTS
+C. Payment Requirements